scalyr/logstash-output-scalyr/README.md

 ## Concurrency

 The plugin does not manage its own internal concurrency - no threads are started to increase parallelism.
-Instead, the plugin synchronously uploads data to Scalyr.
-Horizontal scale-out through Logstash's worker-thread model is supported whereby users may increase the number of workers assigned to the Logstash pipeline that invokes the Scalyr plugin.

-The plugin's `multi_receive` method is thread-safe.
-Each worker thread invokes the plugin's `multi_receive`method, passing it a list of events which are transformed and upload to Scalyr.
+This plugin does not support multiple workers, to ensure correctness configure the pipeline with `pipeline.workers: 1`.

 ## Data model